aolney/ct-modular-book/docs/09-lead-chiptune.md

 Additionally, let's add an ADSR to control the VCA to get more note-like dynamics.
 Try patching up the LFO into a PWM and ADSR using the button in Figure \@ref(fig:chiptune-single-arp-pwm).

-(ref:chiptune-single-arp-pwm) [Virtual modular](https://cardinal.olney.ai) for setting up an enveloped chiptune arpeggio with pulse-width modulated by an LFO.
+(ref:chiptune-single-arp-pwm) [Virtual modular](https://cardinal.olney.ai) for setting up an enveloped chiptune arpeggio with pulse width modulated by an LFO.

 <!-- MODAL HTML BLOCK -->